tri-omega/typescript-service-generator/README.md

 # Type Script Service Generator

-Compile time library to auto-generate TypeScript services for Spring MVC controllers and interfaces for all the return and parameter types to be used in Angular client side projects.
+Compile time library to auto-generate TypeScript models and RPC style services for Spring MVC controllers and interfaces for all the return and parameter types to be used in Angular client side projects.

-The library relies on Angular HttpClient service to handle the networking layer requiring zero initial special efforts for configuration of client-server interaction.
+By defaultThe the library uses Angular HttpClient service to handle the networking layer requiring zero initial special efforts for configuration of client-server interaction.

 ### Key Features